Problem

 What’s happening underneath

-Decisions stay uncertain when teams can’t connect symptoms to a stable mental model failure.
+Decisions stay uncertain when teams can’t connect symptoms to one owned explanation.

 Cost